 In a merger, certain target company shareholders may enter into a voting agreement with the acquiring company in which such shareholders agree to vote in favour of the transaction and against a competing transaction, or may grant the acquiring company an irrevocable proxy to vote their shares in favour of the transaction and against a competing transaction.
 Target company shareholders may also enter into arrangements with an acquirer in a tender/exchange offer in which shareholders agree to tender their shares into the offer.
-Such agreements are common in situations where there are one or more large shareholders (other than institutions), however; use of such arrangements with large shareholders in a target company may limit the ability of the parties to use a short-form merger in Delaware following a tender offer which results in a bidder owning less than 90% of the target's outstanding shares.
+Such agreements are common in situations where there are one or more large shareholders (other than institutions).

 Arrangements that totally lock up a transaction are prohibited under Delaware law.
 For example, a voting agreement from a majority shareholder combined with a "force the vote" provision (i.e., a requirement in the merger agreement that the shareholder meeting be convened to vote on the transaction even if the target company board withdraws its recommendation) was found by a Delaware court to be impermissible.
-The court applied the enhanced scrutiny standard described below in the response to question 8.2 to find the combination of such a voting agreement and a force the vote provision to be coercive and preclusive.
+The court applied the enhanced scrutiny standard described below in the response to question 8.2 to find the combination of such a voting agreement and a force-the-vote provision to be coercive and preclusive.

 Although less common than shareholder voting agreements or agreements by target shareholders to tender their shares into an offer, the target company or certain target company shareholders may enter into a stock option agreement with the bidder to secure the bidder's right to acquire shares of the target company.
 The typical stock option agreement with a target company provides for an option to purchase 19.9% of the outstanding shares of the target company at a price equal to the trading price on the day before the transaction was announced.
 These agreements, however, will likely be invalidated if used to preclude or prematurely end the bidding process.
-A variation on the stock option is the cash put, in which the acquirer has the right to put the stock option to the seller in the event of a competing bid, at a price equal to the competing bid.
+A variation on the stock option is the cash put, in which the acquirer has the right to put the stock option to the seller in the event of a competing bid, at a price equal to the difference between the exercise price of the option and the price of the competing bid.

 As described in the response to question 3.2, non-disclosure agreements for a public company target often include a "standstill provision" to prevent an unsolicited approach if negotiations between the target company and the potential acquiring company do not result in a consensual transaction.
 These standstill provisions often restrict a bidder from making any public or private request to the target board to waive or amend the standstill.
 Particularly in an auction process, the merger agreement may include a provision restricting the target from waiving or amending the standstill provision with any other bidders.
-These merger agreement provisions are frequently referred to as "don't ask, don't waive" provisions.
-In a recent Delaware case, the court held that "don't ask, don't waive" provisions are not per se invalid; however, such provisions should be disclosed to shareholders prior to their approval of a transaction.
+These merger agreement provisions are frequently referred to as "don't ask, don't waive" provisions, and should be disclosed to shareholders prior to their approval of a transaction.
 Because these provisions (particularly when combined with a no-shop covenant described in the response to question 6.2) may limit the competition in an auction, they should be used with care and for value-maximising purpose consistent with directors' fiduciary duties in order to withstand judicial scrutiny.